ABOUT US

 Kahu continues to create ambitious and culturally centered films through his production company, KAKAIA Productions.
 He is deeply committed to preserving and promoting Marquesan culture, through sharing the stories, traditional dances, and music of his homeland with a broader audience via his work on screen, as well as being a regular participant in festivals and workshops.
 He received the 2024 Day One Imagezone Vision Award.

-Director, Writer, Actor, Haka Choreographer, Haka Composer & Cultural Advisor
+Director, Writer, Actor, Haka Choreographer, Haka Composer, Fixer & Cultural Advisor

 What does KAKAIA mean?